aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.datatypes/svgtransform/setmatrix/_index.md

 ---
 title: SVGTransform.SetMatrix
 second_title: Aspose.SVG for .NET API Reference
-description: SVGTransform method.
+description: SVGTransform SetMatrix method.
 Sets the transform type to SVG_TRANSFORM_MATRIX with parameter matrix defining the new transformation.
 The values from the parameter matrix are copied the matrix parameter does not replace SVGTransformmatrix
 type: docs
 weight: 40
 url: /net/aspose.svg.datatypes/svgtransform/setmatrix/